gatsbyjs/gatsby/docs/docs/themes/getting-started.md

 ## What does a theme starter do?

-The starter for the official gatsby blog theme does the following:
+The starter for the official Gatsby blog theme does the following:

 ### 1. The starter installs the theme and configures it